cubbles/cubx.core.rte/webpackages/cubx.core.rte/README.md

 ### Events

-* `cifStart` - Zeigt an wann der Cif anfängt seine Aufgaben abarbeiten.
+* `cifStart` - indicates when the CIF starts to complete its tasks.
-* `cifReady`  - Zeigt an, das der CIF Initial Processe (Elemente erzeugen, Connections registrieren und Slotinitialisierung durchführen) abgeschlossen ist
+* `cifReady`  - indicates that the CIF initial process (elements generation, connections registration and slots initialization) is completed.
-* `cifInitStart` - Wird bei Start der Slotinitialisierung geworfen
+* `cifInitStart` - triggered when the slots initialization starts
-* `cifInitReady` - Wird nach Beendigung der Slotinitialisierung geworfen
+* `cifInitReady` - triggered when the slots initialization finishes
-* `cifComponentReady`- Wird von dem einzelnen Komponenten geworfen und in CIF empfangen.
-Wenn für alle Komponente, die von CIF generiert wurden, den `cifComponentReady` Event empfangen wurde, wird `cifAllComponentsReady` Event geworfen.
+* `cifComponentReady`-  triggered by each component and listened by the CIF.
+When the `cifComponentReady` of all components generated by the CIF are triggered, the `cifAllComponentsReady` event is triggered.
-* `cifAllComponentsReady` - Imliziert, dass alle von CIF generierten Komponenten fertig sind.
-Nach Empfang dieser Events werden erst die Connections and Inits Definitionen umgesetzt.
+* `cifAllComponentsReady` - indicates that all the components generated by the CIF are ready.
+After this event is triggered, the connections and inits definitions are applied.

 ## CubxPolymer
 (Cubbles Wrapper for Polymer 1.x Elements)

-CubxPolymer bildet einen Wrapper für das Polymer-Objekt.
-Durch den Wrapper wird das Objekt um die _CubblesComponent-API_ erweitert.
+The CubxPolymer represents a wrapper for the Polymer object.
+The object is added to the _CubblesComponent-API_ by the wrapper.

-Konkret bedeutet das
+It represents the addition of:

-1. die Erweiterung um ein sog. _model_ und
+1.  a so called _model_,
-2. Methoden zur externen Interaktion mit dem Model (vorzugsweise genutzt durch das CIF) und
+2. the methods for the external interaction with the model (espacially used by the CIF) and
-3. Methoden zur internen Interaktion mit dem Model (innerhalb der Komponente).
+3. the methods for the internal interaction with the model (inside the component)

 ## Webcomponents
 (3th-party webcomponents library)